ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ```
 In the output showing the action code should be keywords like **user**, **password** or **icfcreds**.
 Now the Slackbot is fully deployed and ready for use.

-## Test the Slackbot and learn_how
+## Test the Slackbot and learn
-Open up your Slack workspace for a test of the bot.
+Open up your Slack workspace for a test drive of the chatbot.

-1. Type **help**.
+1. Type **help** into the messaging form.
+The bot should respond with some guidance.
-2. **new event** to start gathering data for a new event record.
+2. Now enter **new event** to start gathering data for a new event record.
+We use {{site.data.keyword.conversationshort}} slots to collect all the necessary input.
-3. why in quotes? allows entries with spaces, try **"Meetup: IBM Cloud"**
+3. First up is the event identifier or name.
+Quotes are required.
+They allow to enter more complex names.
+Enter **"Meetup: IBM Cloud"** as event name.
-4. uses sys-location, only cities recognized by WCS, can be changed to accept something like for shortname
+4. Next is the event location.
+Input is based on the [system entity **sys-location**](https://console.bluemix.net/docs/services/conversation/system-entities.html#system-entity-details).
+As a limitation, only cities recognized by {{site.data.keyword.conversationshort}} can be used.
+Try **Friedrichshafen** as city.
-5. any email address or URI for website
+5. Contact information such as an email address or URI for a website is asked for in the next step.
+Start with **https://www.ibm.com/events**.
+We use a pattern-based entity for that field.
-6. Dates are captured as date and time pair. see docs for what is possible
-7. summary is printed and ICF action called, inserts data, then context variables are removed so that entire new entry is possible, done in child node

-now repeat a new entry:
-1. type **new event**
-2. label the event **"my meeting"**
-3. to abandon the input process enter **cancel**, **exit** or similar.
-No further questions should come up, only an acknowledgement of the cancellation.

-now it is time to search
-1. walk through one search
-2. show short version of it
+6. The next questions are gathering date and time for the begin and end. **sys-date** and **sys-time** are used which allow for different input formats.
+Use **next Thursday** as start date, **6 pm** for the time, **2018-10-21** and **22:00** for the end date and time.
+7. Last, with all data collected, a summary is printed and a server action, implemented as {{site.data.keyword.openwhisk_short}} action, is invoked to insert a new record into Db2.
+Thereafter, dialog switches to a child node to clean up the processing environment by removing the context variables.
+The entire input process can be canceled anytime by entering **cancel**, **exit** or similar.
+In that case the user choice is acknowledged and the environment cleaned up.
 ![](images/solution19/SlackSampleChat.png)
-TODO expand this section

-Some things to remember and topics for blog:
-* programmatic calls from Watson Conversation
-* hide secrects, private context
-* universal namespace for actions
-* pre-conversation for retrieving credentials
-* clean context and remove variables
-* easy Db2 / database setup and cleanup via action
-* cleanup context entries in Cloudant
-* conditions to handle escape routes from slots
+With some sample data in it is time to search.
+1. Type in **show event information**.
+Next is a question whether to search by identifier or by date.
+Enter **name** and for the next question **"Think 2018"**.
+Now, the chatbot should display information about that event.
+The dialog has multiple responses to choose from.
+2. With {{site.data.keyword.conversationshort}} as backend it is possible to enter more complex phrases and thereby skipping parts of the dialog.
+Use **show event by name "Think 2018"** as input.
+The chatbot directly returns the event record.
+3. Now we are going to search by date.
+A search is defined by a pair of dates, the event start date has to be between.
+With **search conference by date in March** as input the result should be the **Think 2018** event again.
+The entity **March** is interpreted as two dates, March 1st and March 31st, thereby providing input for the start and end of the date range.

+After some more searches and new event entries, you can revisit the chat history and improve the future dialog.
+Follow the instructions in the [{{site.data.keyword.conversationshort}} documentation on **Improving understanding**](https://console.bluemix.net/docs/services/conversation/logs.html#about-the-improve-component).

 ## Cleanup